rajangdavis/osvc_ruby/README.md

 ## Client Configuration

-Configuration is required as means of authentication for the Oracle Service Cloud interface that you will interact with.
+An OSCRuby::Client object lets the library know which credentials and interface to use for interacting with the Oracle Service Cloud REST API.
+This is helpful if you need to interact with multiple interfaces or set different headers for different objects.

 ```ruby